haleyohms/AntWrangler/README.md

 ```
 \---example
 	|
-    +---OregonRFIDEx
+    +---SiteORFID
     |   +---archive
     |   \---downloads
+    |           BGS_Dec3
-    |           BGS_nov21
+	|			RSC_July9
     |
-    +---BiomarkEx
+    +---SiteBiomark
 	|   +---archive
     |   \---downloads
     |           01_00006
 ```

 ***An important note on site names:***
-There is no consistent way in which a site ID is included in the raw data files for either ORFID or Biomark.
+Site names are not consistenly included in the raw data files for either ORFID or Biomark.
-Because of this, we assign the `site` field in the compiled data based on the names in the file structures.
+As a result, we assign the `site` field in the compiled data based on the names in the file structures.

-For ORFID data, `site` is the name of each raw data file.
-In the example above, `site` is BGS.
+For ORFID data, `site` is the name preceeding the underscore of each raw data file.
+In the example above, `site` in the compiled data is BGS.

 For Biomark data, `site` is the name of the data folder.
-In the example above, `site` is BiomarkEx.
+In the example above, `site` in the compiled data is SiteBiomark.
-It is set up this way because the Biomark data can be downloaded in different ways, some of which lead to names like the one in the example.
+The reason for the difference is because when Biomark data is saved to a USB, each day is saved as a separate file with the format like the example.
 Rather than renaming all of those files, we assign `site` based on the folder name.

-The `site` name assigned in the compiled data differs for ORFID and Biomark data.

-for OregonRFID data files, each file should be labeled with the site name first and followed with an underscore (i.e., BGS_nov21).
-The parser code will use the first entry of the file name (i.e., "BGS") as the site name in the compilation data.
-The site name here will *not* be used for the site designation in the compilation data.
-Instead, site will come from the downloaded file name (see download below)

 ### Running the program